Economic & Workforce Development

 Continuing Education Distance Learning

 Ed2go: Affordable, convenient learning from your home or office.
 Continuing Education Ed2go courses are six weeks or more in length offering Continuing Education Units (CEU’s) with successful completion.
-For a full course listing including price and date of courses, please go to the Education Ed2go courses web page.
-A wide range of courses are available.
+For a full course listing including price and date of courses, please go to www.ed2go.com/forsyth.
+A wide range of courses is available.

 Business & Industry Services

 Whether your organization is interested in improving the hiring process, building leadership or workforce skills, providing extraordinary customer service, or improving the management of employees’ day-to-day performance, Forsyth Tech Business & Industry Services can customize a training plan built to meet your specific educational needs.

 Forsyth Tech Business & Industry Services also proudly partners with Development Dimensions International, Achieve Global, and Logical Operations, three leading educational providers known world-wide for their high quality educational and development programs.
 Choose from a range of courses that, when taken together, improve your workforce’s overall performance or, when taken selectively, let you pinpoint areas to improve.
 A needs analysis allows you to focus your program selection and tailor it to the needs of your audience.

 The purpose of the Customized Training Program is to provide customized training assistance in support of full-time production and direct customer service positions created in the State of North Carolina enhancing the growth potential of companies located in the state while simultaneously preparing North Carolina’s workforce with the skills essential to successful employment in emerging industries.
 The program is designed to react quickly to the needs of businesses and to respect the confidential nature of proprietary processes and information within those businesses.
 If your business is expanding or making significant equipment purchases, please call Dan Bryant, 336.734.7705.

 Job Task Analyses